leoding86/webextension-pixiv-toolkit/docs/help.md

 You can use your own ffmpeg command line to convert ugoira to other format.
 There are several things you need to take care.

-You just need to set arguments of ffmpeg command, like this `-f concat -i input.txt -vsync vfr -pix_fmt yuv420p output.mp4`.
+You just need to set arguments of ffmpeg command, like this `-f concat -i input.txt -safe 0 -c copy output.webm`.
 Beware, the arguments MUST include the `-f concat -i input.txt`, you can customize rest of the arguments.

 There are some usually convert commend settings:
 * Convert to gif: `-f concat -i input.txt -plays 0 out.gif`
-* Convert to mp4: `-f concat -i input.txt -vsync vfr -pix_fmt yuv420p output.mp4`
+* Convert to mp4: `-f concat -i input.txt -safe 0 -c copy output.webm`
 * Convert to apng: `-f concat -i input.txt -plays 0 output.apng`
-* Convert to webm: `-f concat -i input.txt output.webm`
+* Convert to webm: `-f concat -i input.txt -safe 0 output.webm`

 -----